weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 docker inspect --format='{{.LogPath}}' <your-weaviate-container-id>
 ```

-### Get the schema
+### Review the current `pq` configuration

-To review the schema, you can retrieve it as shown below.
+To review the current `pq` configuration, you can retrieve it as shown below.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">